 - Degrees earned and dates

 - Major program of study

 - Eligibility for and honors and awards received with dates that the honor or award was received

 - Eligibility for and participation in officially recognized activities and sports

 - Weight and height of members of athletic teams and sports statistics

 Electing Privacy: Students may request that the College restrict access to directory information by accessing their student online account (SOS), locating the Students tab and indicating that directory information should remain confidential.
 Students may make this request at any time; however, the student’s election may take several working days to be effective.
 If the election is made while a request for directory information is being processed, the student’s directory information is subject to being released.
 Students who desire to protect their directory information are encouraged to make their election at the beginning of the semester.

 Review of Records by the Student

 - A student’s request for examination of his or her education records may be made in person or in writing by the eligible student to the San Jacinto College Educational Planning, Counseling, and Completion (EPCC) Office.
 The EPCC Office will require proof of identity.
 The request shall identify the specific record(s) to be examined.
 Requests shall be honored as soon as practical, but the request must be honored within 45 days.
-Refer to the college website for information regarding these requests.
+Refer to the College website for information regarding these requests.